-The ROUTE protocol shall be used to deliver files for locally-cached service content as specified in Section A.4 as informed by Section 8.1.1.6 when MMTP is used for streaming delivery.
+The ROUTE protocol shall be used to deliver files for locally-cached Service content as specified in Section A.4 as informed by Section 8.1.1.6 when MMTP is used for streaming delivery.
 The file metadata, or equivalently, the Extended FDT, is assumed to be known, available, and delivered to the receiver before the scheduled delivery of the file.
 The Extended FDT is delivered in advance by the S-TSID metadata fragment as defined in Table 7.2.
-The access information for the S-TSID metadata fragment shall be provided by a ROUTEComponent element in the MMT-specific USBD as defined in Table 7.4.
+The access information for the S-TSID metadata fragment shall be provided by a ROUTECOMPONENT element in the MMT-specific USBD as defined in Table 7.6.

-9 "movie fragment" is as defined by ISO/IEC 23009-1:2014 [55].
+&lt;sup>9 "movie fragment" is as defined by ISO/IEC 23009-1:2014 [57].

-To synchronize the presentation of locally-cached service content delivered by ROUTE with the presentation of MPUs delivered by MMTP, the presentation time for locally-cached service content shall be represented by a timestamp referencing UTC.
+To synchronize the presentation of locally-cached Service content delivered by ROUTE with the presentation of MPUs delivered by MMTP, the presentation time for locally-cached Service content shall be represented by a timestamp referencing UTC.